prochitecture/bpypolyskel/README.md

 How to fit a hipped roof to the walls of a building?
 No problem, the _bpypolyskel_ library provides a single function that does the whole task automatically.
 From the footprint of a building, its [_straight skeleton_](https://en.wikipedia.org/wiki/Straight_skeleton) gets computed.
 From this skeleton all _faces_ get extracted and the height for every vertex of the straight skeleton is calculated.
 All these computations can easily be done in [Blender](https://www.blender.org/), but the library may also be used in general purpose applications.

+The _bpypolyskel_ library was [tested](https://github.com/prochitecture/bpypolyskel/wiki/Testing) against all 320.000 hipped roofs in the OpenStreetMap database.
+It runs successfully for 99.99% of them.

 ## Usage
 The library _bpypolyskel_ provides two functions: